scdenney/ba3_text_as_data/README.md

 - Week 6 (Nov.
 21): Topic Modeling & Wrap-Up
 - Final Project: Text-as-Data Analysis

-See the [course syllabus](syllabus/syllabus.md) for a more detailed explanation of each week's objectives.

 *Note: Course content subject to change.*

 ---